Top 12 Blood Bank Technologist Skills to Put on Your Resume

 2. ABO/Rh typing

-ABO/Rh typing is a laboratory test performed by Blood Bank Technologists to determine an individual's blood group (A, B, AB, or O) and Rh factor (positive or negative).
-This is crucial for ensuring compatibility in blood transfusions and managing pregnancies.
+ABO/Rh typing determines a person’s blood group (A, B, AB, or O) and Rh factor (positive or negative).
+It’s the backbone of compatibility testing and essential in pregnancy management.

 Why It's Important